Plymouth Rock: Early identification

-The two most significant primary sources on the founding of Plymouth Colony are Edward Winslow's 1622 Mourt's Relation and Bradford's 1630–1651 history Of Plymouth Plantation, and neither refers to Plymouth Rock.
-The rock first attracted public attention in 1741 when the residents of Plymouth began plans to build a wharf which would bury it.
+The two most significant primary sources on the founding of Plymouth Colony are Edward Winslow's 1622 Mourt's Relation and William Bradford's 1630–1651 history Of Plymouth Plantation, and neither refers to Plymouth Rock.
+The rock first attracted public attention in 1741 when the residents of Plymouth began plans to build a wharf that would bury it.
 Before construction began, a 94-year-old church elder named Thomas Faunce declared that the boulder was the landing place of the Mayflower Pilgrims.

-He asked to be brought to the rock to say a farewell.
+Faunce eventually asked to be brought to the rock to say a farewell.
 According to Plymouth historian James Thacher:

-Faunce's father had arrived in the colony aboard the ship Anne in 1623, just two years after the Mayflower landing, and Elder Faunce was born in 1647, when many of the Mayflower Pilgrims were still living, so his assertion made a strong impression on the people of Plymouth.
-The wharf was built but the rock left intact, the top portion protruding from the dirt so as to be visible to curious visitors.
+Faunce's father had arrived in the colony aboard the ship Anne in 1623, just three years after the Mayflower landing, and Elder Faunce was born in 1647, when many of the Mayflower Pilgrims were still living, so his assertion made a strong impression on the people of Plymouth.
+The wharf was built, but the rock left intact, the top portion protruding from the earth so as to be visible to curious visitors.

 More recent generations have questioned Faunce's assertion, alleging that he invented the story or did not have the correct facts, given that he was not an eyewitness to the event.
+Donna D. Curtin, Executive Director of the Pilgrim Hall Museum, stated that the rock has "unquestionably" been moved multiple times.
+This includes being raised from its original location due to the construction of a wharf, and its later excavation and relocation onto the shoreline in 1920, indicating that the rock's location has changed significantly over time.
 Journalist Bill Bryson, for example, wrote, "The one thing the Pilgrims certainly did not do was step ashore on Plymouth Rock", arguing that the boulder would have made an impractical landing spot.
 Others have pointed out that the Pilgrims landed at Provincetown to explore Cape Cod more than a month before they arrived in Plymouth harbor, which lessens the significance of where they set foot in Plymouth.
 In 1851, a group of Cape Cod residents formed the Cape Cod Association for the purpose of promoting Provincetown as the site of the original Pilgrim landing.
 Such efforts eventually led to the construction of the Pilgrim Monument in Provincetown, which was completed in 1910.